rascol/LPXImage/README.md

 # Log-Polar Image
-This is a cross-platform implementation of the log-polar image transformation for computer vision applications.
+This is a cross-platform implementation of the log-polar image transformation ([LogPolarImages.md](./LogPolarImages.md)) for computer vision applications.
 This system provides a way to convert standard video streams to log-polar format and back, mimicking aspects of vertebrate vision.
 This is the first of several modules that will ultimately provide a log-polar vision front end to an LLM.

 ## Features

 - Convert streaming video to log-polar format in real-time
 - Stream processed images over network connections
 - Convert log-polar images back to standard format for visualization
-- High-performance multithreaded C++ core with Python bindings
+- High-performance multithreaded C++ core
 - Cross-platform support (macOS, Linux, Windows)

 ## Requirements